 "Where" and "who" are together because we believe that face to face interviews with sources are important for cartoonists, and that creating images in the audience's mind is important for journalists.
 There are many ways journalism and cartooning come together, but we think that shoe-leather reporting is the first natural intersection.
 1. Find out what's happening.
 2. Write and draw it.
 3. Submit it for publication.

 We strive for a middle ground between the auteur model of independent comics and the editor model of investigative journalism.
 We have copy editors, and eventually we will have fact checkers.
 Collaboration is the name of the game, but in an open style that discourages fixed roles and encourages creativity and spontaneity.
 We also believe in the Society of Professional Journalists' Code of Ethics, in that we hope to seek truth and report it while minimizing harm, acting independently, and being accountable.

-Issues of The Cartoon Picayune debut twice a year at independent comics conventions and are sold in stores around the United States and on this site.
+Issues of The Cartoon Picayune debuts once a year and is sold in stores around the United States and on this site.
 The first issue was published in April 2011, and all printed issues are still available and for sale.
 Subscriptions are available here.